 Michael A. Shepperd, Artistic Director

-Michael is currently the Artistic Director of Los Angeles’ multiple award-winning Celebration Theatre.
-CT producing, directing, and acting credits include: The Boy from Oz, Bootycandy, The Color Purple, Four, The Women of Brewster Place, Take Me Out, Coffee Will Make You Black, [title of show] and numerous others in his 10-year career at the theatre.
-Broadway/Off-Broadway/Regional credits include: Cathy Rigby is Peter Pan (Starkey); Little Shop of Horrors (Audrey Two); Caroline, or Change (Bus/Dryer); 5 Guys Named Moe (Big Moe), Fences (Troy), Choir Boy (Headmaster), Smokey Joe’s Cafe (Fred) and The Whipping Man (Simon).
-TV credits include: “Hot In Cleveland”, “Wizards of Waverly Place”, “Monk”, “Criminal Minds”, “NCIS”.
+Michael A. Shepperd has been Artistic Director or Co-Artistic Director since 2013.
+Celebration Theatre credits include The Boy from Oz, BootyCandy, The Color Purple, Four, The Women of Brewster Place, Take Me Out, Coffee Will Make You Black, [title of show], and many others.
+Mr. Shepperd’s Broadway, Off-Broadway, and Regional acting credits include Cathy Rigby is Peter Pan (Starkey), Little Shop of Horrors (Audrey Two), Caroline, or Change (Bus/Dryer), 5 Guys Named Moe (Big Moe), Fences (Troy), Choir Boy (Headmaster), Smokey Joe’s Cafe (Fred), and The Whipping Man (Simon).
+TV credits include “Bosch”, “Curb Your Enthusiasm“, “Hot In Cleveland”, “Wizards of Waverly Place”, “Monk”, “Criminal Minds”, “NCIS”.

 Parnell Damone Marcano, Company Manager